solarwinds/appoptics-apm-node/CONTRIBUTING.md

 `docker-compose up -d`

 to start the containers needed for testing.

 Next use `env.sh` to setup the environment variables correctly. `env.sh` requires that the `AO_TOKEN_STG` environment variable be defined as holding the secret token portion (the part before `:service-name`) of `APPOPTICS_SERVICE_KEY`.

 `env.sh` defines environment variables for the testing modules; it must be sourced, not invoked as an executable.
-To setup the environment for the `npm test` command run `. env.sh bash`.
+To setup the environment for the `npm test` command run

+`. env.sh bash`.

 The primary documentation for `env.sh` is the file itself.

-After `. env.sh bash` should be able to run the test suite using `npm test`.
+After `. env.sh bash` you should be able to run the test suite using `npm test`.
 You can also use gulp directly to choose specific tests like `gulp test:unit` or `gulp test:probes` or even a single specific test with `gulp test:probe:generic-pool`.